MinnPost/minnpost-templates/app/templates/_README.md

 <%= projectDescription || '*Description goes here*' %>

+Unless otherwise noted, MinnPost projects on [Github](https://github.com/minnpost) are story-driven and meant for transparency sake and not focused on re-use.
+For a list of our more reusable projects, go to [code.minnpost.com](http://code.minnpost.com).

 ## Data

 *Describe the data sources here.
 Use links and URLs to show where the data came from.
 Put small sized originals or modified data sources in the ```data``` folder*